flutter/website/animations/hero-animations/index.md

 ---
 layout: page
-title: "Shared Element Transitions"
+title: "Hero Animations"
-permalink: /animations/shared-element-transitions/
+permalink: /animations/hero-animations/
 ---

 <div class="whats-the-point" markdown="1">

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What you'll learn:</b>

-* Create a shared element transition using Flutter's Hero widget.
+* Create a Hero animation using Flutter's Hero widget.
-* Fly the Hero's child from one page to another.
+* Fly the hero from one screen to another.
-* Animate the transformation of a Hero's shape from circular to rectangular, while flying it from one page to another.
+* Animate the transformation of a hero's shape from circular to rectangular while flying it from one screen to another.
+* Hero animations are sometimes called _shared element transitions_
+  or _shared element animations_ by UX designers.
 </div>

-This guide demonstrates how to build shared element transitions in Flutter, also called shared element _animations_.
-Flutter calls these _Hero animations_ because they are implemented with Hero widgets.
+You've probably seen hero animations many times.
+For example, a screen displays a list of thumbnails representing items for sale.
+Selecting an item flies it to a new screen, containing more details and a "Buy" button.
+Flying an image from one screen to another is called a _hero animation_ in Flutter, though the same motion is sometimes referred to as a _shared element transition_.
+This guide demonstrates how to build standard hero animations, and hero animations that transform the image from a circular shape to a square shape during flight.

 * TOC Placeholder
 {:toc}